 We will spend an extra day in the area, meet the local Phoo residents and perhaps do some exploring up the wide valley systems above us.
 Tibet is two long days away, so a bit far for a visit, but we might walk up the valley to the summer grazing settlement, or 'Kharka' at Ngoru, a three-hour walk past the gompa.
 For those with lots of energy, a hike towards the east through a glacial valley leads to Himlung Himal base camp.
 There are often expeditions climbing this peak, as well as nearby Nyajug Kang.
 The mountain views are tremendous.

 For others, walk west up past Phu towards the Chortens on the hillside provides some incredible vistas and views down the Phu and the surrounding fields, forts, valleys, and peaks.
 Phu itself is an incredibly beautiful village.
 For the photographers, the light is spectacular, and the skies a deep blue and we may even see some blue-sheep (mountain sheep) on the surrounding hillsides.

 Today, we trek to Himlung base camp [4,750 meters/15,584ft].
 Depart of Phoo Gaun our trail gently rises up through the summer Yaks and horses grazing land.
 After 4 hours of the off-road trail, we reach Himlung base camp at [4,750 meters/15,584ft].
-The base camp settlement would have been already set up by our climbing crews, so we just reach the base camp and relax in own separate tent.
+The base camp settlement would have been already set up by our climbing crews, so we will just have to reach to the base camp and relax in our own separate tent.
 After taking a few minutes of rest, the group leader will call you for a meeting with our base camp staffs.
 The guide will brief you about base camp management.

 Day 01: Climbing refreshment, (training)